Cerebral Palsy

 This guide aims to give parents a clear and honest understanding of cerebral palsy.
 It explains the symptoms to look for, possible causes, types of the condition, treatment options, and practical strategies that can help over time.

-What Happens in the Brain in Cerebral Palsy
+What Happens in the Brain in Cerebral Palsy and How It Affects Movement

 Cerebral palsy occurs when the parts of the brain that control movement are damaged or fail to develop properly.
 This disrupts the brain’s signals to the muscles, making it hard to control movement.